laravel/docs/mail.md

         // ...
     ],

-Once your round robin mailer has been defined, you should set this mailer as the default mailer used by your application by specifying its name as the value of the `default` configuration key within your application's `mail` configuration file:
+Once your round-robin mailer has been defined, you should set this mailer as the default mailer used by your application by specifying its name as the value of the `default` configuration key within your application's `mail` configuration file:

     'default' => env('MAIL_MAILER', 'roundrobin'),

-The round robin transport selects a random mailer from the list of configured mailers and then switches to the next available mailer for each subsequent email.
+The round-robin transport selects a random mailer from the list of configured mailers and then switches to the next available mailer for each subsequent email.
 In contrast to `failover` transport, which helps to achieve *[high availability](https://en.wikipedia.org/wiki/High_availability)*, the `roundrobin` transport provides *[load balancing](https://en.wikipedia.org/wiki/Load_balancing_(computing))*.

 <a name="generating-mailables"></a>
 ## Generating Mailables